ashutoshtiwari13/master-portfolio/content/about/_index.md

 #### "I know I am not successful enough, but I am passionate enough not to worry about success"

 Hello , I'm Ashutosh Kumar Tiwari, a passionate and self-taught software developer and research aficionado from India.
 I am currently working as a software developer at Oracle , India.
-I am carrying out independent research under the supervision of my university professor and my main areas of research include a tight integration of perception, Machine learning/Deep reinforcement Learning and Planning to create autonnomous systems.
-I have prior research experiences in Deep learning working for several MNC's and have delivered various projects under them.
-My main goal of my research is to explore the nuances of lifelong learnng in Cyber and Autonomous systemms.
+I am carrying out independent research under the supervision of my university professor.My focus areas of research include a tight integration of perception, Machine learning/Deep reinforcement Learning and Planning to create autonomous systems.
+I have prior research experiences in Deep learning by working for several MNC's and have delivered several projects under them.
+The main goal of my research is to explore the nuances of lifelong learnng in Cyber and Autonomous systems.